yiuc/starbot/guide/GUIDE.md

 ### :slack_icon: Create a custom Slack integration

 We're going to make a [custom integration bot](https://slack.com/apps/build) designed explicitly for your team, though Slack also supports Slack's [App Directory] like [Heroku's](https://slack.com/apps/A0F7VRF7E-heroku) (and either could be deployed on Heroku).
 As a bonus, I'll show you how to easily distribute your bot using the Heroku Button, so that you can share your creation with everyone – even grandma.

+(Note that if you are building a serious bot, you will ultimately want to run it on Hobby rather than Free dynos to avoid any issues with dyno sleeping and idling.
+But Free dynos are great for building and testing.)

 First, visit [`slack.com/apps/build`](https://slack.com/apps/build) and select "Make a Custom Integration" as seen below.